Fotolog: History

 Launched in May 2002, the Fotolog site formerly generated over 3 billion page views, and it received over 20 million unique visitors each month.
 In 2007, Fotolog.com was in the list of the top 20 busiest websites in the Alexa global site rankings.

 Fotolog used to be a registered trademark of Fotolog, Inc., which is a privately held company backed by BV Capital, 3i and several individual investors.
 Fotolog headquarters were in New York City, prior to its acquisition by Hi-Media Group.

 The site had frequent technical problems during its growth.
-Originally, free members could not upload during peak hours, and only 500 people a day (per country) were allowed to register.
-On December 10, 2005, the site stated that "Fotolog is currently able to accept 1,000 new free members from each country each day", up from 500 a day previously.
+Originally, free accounts could not upload during peak hours, and only 500 people a day per country were allowed to register.
+On December 10, 2005, the site stated that "Fotolog is currently able to accept 1,000 new free accounts from each country each day", up from 500 a day previously.
 According to Fotolog co-founder Scott Heiferman, upgrades had made the site much faster and, as of November 16, 2005, Fotolog was generating 750 million pageviews a month.
 In mid-2006, 10,000 people per day, per country were allowed to register, and on August 14, 2006, the limiting of daily registrations was removed.

 In 2005, Fotolog received an investment of $2.4 million from BV Capital.

 In Spring 2006, a book of photographs from fotolog.com was published by the UK publisher Thames & Hudson titled fotolog.book: A Global Snapshot for the Digital Age.
 Edited by Andrew Long and containing text contributions by Nick Currie, the book is organized in sections highlighting several themes that arose in the site's community of photographers and several individual photographers from some of the major cities and countries with many fotolog users.

 On August 17, 2007, French online advertising company HiMedia agreed to acquire Fotolog for a combination of stock and cash worth $90 million.

 After a few weeks of periodic downtime, on January 26, 2016, Fotolog announced (in the form of a large header message on all pages) that the site was being closed down and would become "permanently unavailable" on the February 20.
 However, the header was removed later.